 The WatchPAT One is the home sleep study we use as standard at LoveMyLife.
-It is a single-use, wrist-worn, disposable device with a finger sensor.
-You wear it for one night, post it back the next morning, and we get a full sleep study interpretation within a week.
-This article walks through exactly what to expect.
+It is a single-use, wrist-worn device with a small finger sensor.
+You wear it for one night, post it back the next morning, and a doctor reads a full sleep study within a week.
+People think of it as an apnoea test, and it is a good one, but it does much more: it maps your sleep stages and quality, the arousals that fragment your night, your breathing and oxygen, and your heart rhythm.
+That makes it as useful for working out insomnia as it is for finding apnoea.

 We post the WatchPAT One to your home once you have booked the study.
 Delivery is usually next working day.
 The box contains the device, a finger probe, a wrist strap, a simple set of instructions, and a pre-paid return envelope.